olilarkin/juce_faustllvm_test/README.md

 # juce_faustllvm CLI test project

-This is an Introjucer project for building a command line app to test the [juce_faustllvm](https://github.com/CMRCYork/juce_faustllvm) JUCE module
+This is an Introjucer project for building a command line app to test the [juce_faustllvm](https://github.com/CMRCYork/juce_faustllvm) JUCE module.

 **License:**